 - 6.1 All mid-term transfer requests (in-catchment included) will be coordinated through Leicestershire's School Admissions Service for approval before admission takes place. - 6.2.
-Before applying parents are encouraged to arrange to visit the school, after which the parent should complete the Local Authority's online Common Application Form. - 6.3.
+Before applying parents are encouraged to arrange to visit the school, after which the parent should complete the Local Authority's online Common Application Form that they live in whether at FTA or transfer rounds. - 6.3.
 The aim wherever possible is to always notify parents of the outcome of mid-term applications within 10 working days (5 days if child is indicated as looked after or previously looked after), delays may occur where further evidence or proof is required i.e. proof of house purchase, tenancy agreement, council tax payment notification for proof of address.
-Parents will be notified in writing within 15 school days.

-6.4 Where the mid-term application is made through the Local Authority the decision letter will either offer the place or refuse the place because admission of another child would prejudice the provision of efficient education of efficient use of resources.
+Parents will be notified in writing within 15 school days. - 6.4 Where the mid-term application is made through the Local Authority the decision letter will either offer the place or refuse the place because admission of another child would prejudice the provision of efficient education of efficient use of resources.
 A refusal letter will also explain to the parent their right to appeal, and how they should do this.